kennytilton/mxtodomvc/README.md

 mxWeb&trade; makes web pages easier to build, debug, and revise simply by changing what happens when we read and write properties:
 * when B reads A, A remembers B; and
-* when A changes, A tells B.
+* when we write to A, A tells B.

 Those are just the fundamentals.
 Let us understand them better through concrete examples.